jakeTran42/Python-Lessons/homework-9.md

 ### Stretch Challenge

-3. Write a python program to list all keys-value pair of a dictionary in order from least to greatest numerically.
+3. Write a python program to list all value of a dictionary in order from least to greatest numerically.
 Display it however you like.

 Exmample

 ```
 dict = {'a': 100, 'b': 200, 'c': 50, 'd': 875, 'e': 105}

->>> {'c': 50, 'a': 100, 'e':105, 'b': 200, 'd': 875}
+>>> 50, 100, 105, 200, 875}
 ```

 Resources